Antonina Dvoryanets: Personal life

 She was married to the plant worker Ivan Grigoryovych Dvoryanets from 1 May 1973 until her death in 2014 and they had two children.
 Dvoryanets did embroidery in her leisure time.

 Death

-On 18 February 2014, she picketed at the Verkhovna Rada before going on to join a barricade on Institutskiy Street near the upper entrance of Khreshchatyk Metro Station where she was hit with clubs by the Berkut Police Force after attempting to help other Euromaidan supporters push back the police.
+On 18 February 2014, she peacefully picketed at the Verkhovna Rada before going on to join a barricade on Institutskiy Street near to the upper entrance of Khreshchatyk Metro Station where she was beaten to death by the Berkut Police Force after attempting to protect her fellow protesters.
 A coroner recorded her cause of death as a heart attack but her family disputed this; her family were required to sign Dvoryanets' death certificate before her ashes could be released to them.
 She was given a funeral service on the afternoon of 20 February, and she was buried at a cemetery in Brovary.

 Awards

 She was posthumously made an honorary citizen of the City of Brovary during a session of the Brovary City Council in September 2014.
 In November 2014, president Petro Poroshenko posthumously conferred Dvoryanets the title of Hero of Ukraine with the Order of the Gold Star "For civic courage, patriotism, heroic defense of the constitutional foundations of democracy, human rights and freedoms, selfless service to the Ukrainian people, demonstrated during the Revolution of Dignity."

 A memorial plaque dedicated to her was unveiled on the facade of her residence in Brovary in April 2015.
 Two months later, the Ukrainian Orthodox Church – Kyiv Patriarchate posthumously awarded Dvoryanets the Medal "For sacrifice and love of Ukraine".
 The Chubarya Brewery Street in Brovary was renamed after her by Brovary City Council on 25 December 2015.
 The Supreme Archbishop of Kyiv-Halytsk UGCC posthumously conferred her an honorary diploma in May 2016.
 Dvoryanets's name and portrait are engraved on the memorial of the Heroes of the Heavenly Hundred in Kyiv on Instytutska Street.